Kalyan-Vasanth/IPMP_important_DSA_problems/README.md

-This folder contains all the DSA problems which are helpful for interview and which are given by our seniors during Internship Placement Mentoring Program (IPMP)
+This folder contains DSA problems which are given in our IPMP program